 Get The Point!
 Feeling any of the symptoms listed above could indicate a problem with thyroid and problems of your body to utilize iodine.
 The first step is to test your body’s iodine status.
 Our clinic offers iodine, full hormone panel and amino acid testing.
 If results show you are deficient in iodine, we need like a detective, start eliminating and identifying what is blocking your body’s ability to use iodine and if appropriate, add the correct iodine supplementation.

 CARLOS VIANA, Ph.
-D. is an Oriental Medical Doctor (O.M.D.) having studied in Shanghai, China; a Board Cert.
-Clinical Nutritionist (C.C.N.), a fellow member of the Board Certified Association of Addiction Professionals (C.Ad.), the Chairperson of the Latin American Committee of the International Academy of Oral Medicine and Toxicology (IAOMT), a Rejuvenating Cell Therapist and specializes in Anti-Aging Medicine, has a weekly radio program, writes and lectures extensively.
-For information: VIANA NATURAL HEALING CENTER NV, Kibaima 7, Aruba, TEL: 585-1270, Web Site: www.vianaheal.com
+D. is an Oriental Medical Doctor (O.M.D.) having studied in China; a US Board Cert.
+Clinical Nutritionist (C.C.N.), an Addiction Professional (C.Ad.), Chairperson of the Latin American Committee of the International Academy of Oral Medicine and Toxicology (IAOMT), a Rejuvenating Cell Therapist specializing in Age Management, has a weekly radio program, writes and lectures extensively.
+For information: VIANA HEALING CENTER, Kibaima 7, St Cruz TEL: 585-1270 Web Site: www.vianaheal.com.